lorin/pipsi/README.md

     $ pipsi list

+## Adding other packages to a venv:

+Assuming you had previously installed ansible with pipsi:

+    $ cd ~/.local/venvs/ansible
+    $ source bin/activate
+    $ pip install docker-py boto

 ## How do I get rid of pipsi?

     $ pipsi uninstall pipsi

 ## How do I upgrade pipsi?

 With 0.5 and later just do this:

     $ pipsi upgrade pipsi